Jason-Veloceo/relait-dashboard/README.md

 1. **Create a PostgreSQL Database:**
    - You can use Amazon RDS for PostgreSQL or any other PostgreSQL provider
    - Set up a database with appropriate users and permissions
-   - Note the connection details for your environment variables
+   - Note the connection details for your environment variables# Force rebuild Wed Aug 13 21:12:41 AWST 2025